FreeLanguageTools/freelanguagetools.org/content/posts/ssmtool-full-tutorial.md

 Only 64 bit Windows 7+ is supported.
 On Windows you need the [Microsoft Visual C++ Redistributable Package](https://aka.ms/vs/16/release/vc_redist.x64.exe), which you may or may not already have.

+Since I do not have a Mac computer now, the macOS builds are not tested.
+If you use a Mac and found that it does not work, please report to Github or our chatroom.
+If you are interested you can also help test future versions.

 ### Anki Add-on (Required for card creation)
 Download and install [Anki dekstop](https://apps.ankiweb.net/) (Not mobile or Anki Universal).
 Skip if you already installed it.